ravens/docker-vyos/README.md

 I am providing a docker-compose.yml and some initial config file (config.init), opiniated with DNS and SSH.
 The config directory will receive the configuration of VyOS as stored in the system.

 How does this works ?
 This docker-compose will use the init as entrypoint of the squashfs image from VyOS to initialize most of VyOS components as the normal iso.
-The trick is to change vyos-config init script by a special one that loads the config.init mounted by docker.
+The trick is to change vyos-config init script by a simple one that loads the config.init mounted by docker.

 ```
+docker-compose build
 docker-compose up -d
 ```